pb-nowa/Virtual-Synthesizer/README.md

 # Granular Synth
 [Live Demo](https://granular-synth.herokuapp.com/)

 Granular Synth is an interactive audio visual display.
 Floating particles are displayed on a HTML5 Canvas in synchronicity with music.
-As the user uses their mouse to interact with the particles, the music goes through a granulating process, and the particles fly apart in opposing motion.
+As the user mouses over the particles, the music is resampled through a granulating process, and the particles unwind from their original positions.

 ![Image of Granular Synth](https://github.com/pb-nowa/Virtual-Synthesizer/blob/master/assets/screenshots/granular-synth-main.gif)

 ## Technologies

-* Web Audio Api
+* Web Audio API
 * HTML5 Canvas

 ## What is Granular Synthesis?